Best practices

 Below are key recommendations to bolster the resilience of your API integrations:

-1. Retry Mechanisms: Implement retry logic within your systems to automatically retry failed API calls.
-This feature helps in handling transient issues and ensures that integration processes can recover from temporary disruptions without manual intervention.
-Examples are infrequent HTTP status 503 or 504 responses from load balancers.
+Implement retry logic within your systems to automatically retry failed API calls.
+This feature helps in handling transient issues and ensures that

-2. Queue-based Requests with Dead-Letter Queues (DLQs): Utilize Queues/DLQs to capture and store messages or events that couldn't be processed initially.
+503or504responses from load balancers. - Queue-based Requests with Dead-Letter Queues (DLQs): Utilize Queues/DLQs to capture and store messages or events that couldn't be processed initially.
 DLQs act as a safety net for preserving data integrity and allow for convenient investigation and resolution of failed messages to replay them when issues have been resolved.

-4. Unique Identifiers: Each API call is assigned a unique identifier on our side and presented in the response header: Trackingid .
+Trackingid.
 These identifiers enhance traceability and enable efficient support by allowing our team to quickly locate and address specific issues as they arise.

 By incorporating these resilience measures into your integration workflows, you can minimize the impact of disruptions and ensure smooth access to our cloud services.
 Additionally, these practices streamline the support process, enabling our team to assist you promptly and effectively whenever needed.